 - Have your employees compete in various game categories (Role-playing, strategy, shooters etc.).

-- Reward the winners with exciting prizes (such as a company-video-game-tournament certificate).
+- Reward the winners with exciting prizes (such as a -video-game-tournament certificate).

 These sort of tournaments are good at creating a competitive, yet friendly, spirit at work.